-DNA forensics to tackle illegal wildlife trade with MinION technology
+DNA forensics to support managing Colombia's biodiversity with MinION technology

 LOCATION: Colombia